opensource-sailtech/safety-at-sea-adaptations/man_overboard--mob.md

  - is competent helm in MOB situations
 - helm
  - is experienced with MOB drills
- - has visual impairment that prevents any sight of person in water, or of wind, waves and traffic
+ - has no impairment that prevents sighting person in water, or seeing wind direction and puffs, waves and traffic
+ - has no specific physical limitation in handling the controls of the boat
 - crew aboard
- - one on mainsheet seated near experienced VI helm
+ - one on mainsheet seated near helm
  - one on jib seated within easy earshot of helm
 - wind and sea states are light ([beaufort force 2](https://en.wikipedia.org/wiki/Beaufort_scale))
 - air and water temperatures are each 80°F